ahleighton/OE-ephys-course/index.rst

 To follow this course, you can either:

 - Apply to the course, taught by the Open Ephys team to receive a NeuroKit and teaching through Cajal Training here: http://cajal-training.org/neurokit/
-- Buy the tools yourself and work through the materials here (scroll down to download as pdf).
+- Buy the tools yourself and work through the materials here.

 .. raw:: html